xiaoxianyu-office/mm/skills/mechanics/ClearExperienceLevels.md

 ## Description
-Clears experience levels for the target player
+Clears the experience levels for the targeted players

 ## Attributes